English ship Constant Warwick (1645)

-Constant Warwick was a 32-gun privateer, built in 1645 as a private venture between the Earl of Warwick and Sir William Batten.
+Constant Warwick was originally a 32-gun privateer, built in 1645 as a private venture between the Earl of Warwick and Sir William Batten and intended to operate as a privateer.
 Hired for service in the Parliamentarian navy during the First English Civil War, her captain William Batten defected to the Royalists during the 1648 Second English Civil War.
-After her crew mutinied in November 1648, she returned to England and was purchased by Parliament on 20 January 1649.
-Described as an "incomparable sailer", she was noted for her sharpness and fine lines, and is considered by some as the first true frigate of the Royal Navy.
+After her crew mutinied in November 1648, she returned to England and was purchased by Parliament for the Commonwealth Navy on 20 January 1649.

+Described as an "incomparable sailer", she was noted for her sharpness and fine lines, and was considered by some as the first true frigate of the Royal Navy (although the Expedition and Providence of 1637, which predated her by eight years and originally described as "pinnaces", were certainly categorised as frigates by the time of the English Civil War).
 Mainly used for patrolling, she was captured by the French in 1691.

 Constant Warwick was the only ship of the Royal Navy to bear that name.

 Construction and specifications

-She was started as aprivate venture contracted to Peter Pett I of Ratcliffe and launched in 1645.
+She was started as a private venture contracted to Peter Pett I of Ratcliffe and launched in 1645.
 Her dimensions were keel 85 ft 0 in keel for tonnage with a breadth of 26 ft 5 in and a depth of hold of 13 ft 2 in.
 Her tonnage was 315 48/94 tons.
 She was remeasured at a later date and her dimensions changed to keel 88 ft 0 in keel for tonnage with a breadth of 27 ft 0 in and a depth of hold of 12 ft 0 in.
 Her tonnage was 341 22/94 tons.

-Her gun armament in 1653 and 1666 was 32 guns and consisted of twelve culverins on the lower deck (LD), twelve demi-culverins on the upper deck, ten sakers on the quarterdeck (QD).
+Her gun armament in 1653 was 32 guns, and in 1666 was 34 guns, consisting of twelve culverins and eight demi-culverins on the upper deck, plus four more demi-culverins and ten sakers on the upper deck.

 She was completed with a first cost of £1,982.10.0d or 302 tons @ £6.10.0d per ton.